- Director of ESG, Private Investments

 The views expressed are those of the authors at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional, or accredited investors only.

 In our view, businesses create shareholder value by appointing directors who foster healthy debate in the boardroom, develop constructive relationships with management, and bring an array of relevant skills and experience.
 This requires boards to elect highly qualified directors who contribute insights from a broad range of perspectives.
-We understand board composition is a complex topic and use the below considerations as a starting place in our analysis.
+We understand that board composition is a complex topic and use the below considerations as a starting place in our analysis.

 Management incentives are a key element in long-term value creation and play a vital role in strategy setting, decision making, and risk management.
 While design and structure vary widely, we believe effective compensation plans attract and retain high-caliber executives, foster a culture of performance and accountability, and align management’s interests with those of long-term shareholders.
 Due to each firm’s unique circumstances, we evaluate plans on a case-by-case basis.
-At a high level, we look for: alignment of pay-and-performance evaluated as pay versus annualized total shareholder return over a three- to five-year period; transparency of metrics, targets, time frames and use of discretion; and a balanced mix of awards, preferably closely tied to long-term performance with a significant percentage of compensation at risk.
+At a high level, we look for: alignment of pay and performance evaluated as pay versus annualized total shareholder return over a three- to five-year period; transparency of metrics, targets, time frames and use of discretion; and a balanced mix of awards, preferably closely tied to long-term performance with a significant percentage of compensation at risk.

 Stay up to date with the latest market insights and our point of view.